yenoiwesa/homebridge-daikin-airbase/README.md

 It allows to turn on / off the aircon, set it to cool / heat / auto mode (when supported), change the target temperature and the fan speed.

+Daikin devices will be auto-discovered on the network and mapped to individual heater/coolers in the Home app.

 <p align="center">
     <img src="documentation/change-cooler.gif" height="400" alt="Animated gif showing the Daikin aircon in the home app, setting it to cool">
     &nbsp;